aogriffiths/jupyter-power-container/README.md

 ## General Notes

-* If you haven't guessed already you access Jupyter though your browser with the URL given after running `run.bat` or `run.sh`, e.g. `http://0.0.0.0:8888/?token=...`.
+* If you haven't guessed already you access Jupyter though your browser with the URL given after running `start.bat` or `start.sh`, e.g. `http://0.0.0.0:8888/?token=...`.
 * Any files you create in Jupyter will be stored on your local machine under `$HOME\jupyter-power-container-home`.

 Examples